vinceyuan/Demo9GAG/README.md

 4. Scrolling is very smooth in both vertical and horizontal directions.
 5. Images are downloaded asynchronously and cached.
 6. It shows progress bars when downloading images.
 (You'd better switch to a slow connection like 3G for better progress bar effects)
-7. The third party data source ([http://infinigag-us.aws.af.cm/](http://infinigag-us.aws.af.cm/)) does not provide each image's width and height.
+7. The third party data source ([http://infinigag.k3min.eu/](http://infinigag.k3min.eu/)) does not provide each image's width and height.
 It adjusts the image size after the image is downloaded.
+(Many thanks to [https://github.com/k3min/infinigag](https://github.com/k3min/infinigag) project.)
 8. It supports multiple lines of captions.
 Table view cell's height is calculated correctly.
 9. The top module (horizontal scrolling) is implemented with a transformed uitableview.
 10. Code is clean, well-organized and reusable.